x4ndez/xandinho/README.md

 WHEN I view the footer
 THEN I am presented with text or icon links to the developer’s GitHub and LinkedIn profiles, and their profile on a third platform (Stack Overflow, Twitter)
 ```

+## Update Log
+### 13/10/2023
+- Portfolio projects with deployed application links will now show a button for the deployed application.
+I have added the walkthrough video link or the deployed application link where applicable to the "website" section of each of my repositories.
+In the GitHub API response, it returns as "data.homepage".

 ## Deployed Application
 The deployed application can be viewed from the following link: <https://xande-portfolio.netlify.app/>.<br>